Student Accommodation – a guide for property managers

 Some hints and tips to keep you in the cool crowd of student tenants:

-- Ease – students will rely on ease and convenience; bills included, white goods etc. The easier the experience the more attractive the property is to students.
+- Ease – students will rely on ease and convenience; bills included, white goods etc. In addition to limited student budgets, the financial burden extends to services like StudyCrumb, where students seek assistance with essay writing, further straining their finances.
+Balancing educational expenses becomes increasingly challenging in light of these additional costs.
+The easier the experience the more attractive the property is to students.

 - Social Media – making good use of property pages and being active online makes your total reach much higher and typically to an audience you would want as tenants.